 The Mawson turbine

-The turbines are variable-speed, 300kW machines without gearboxes, mounted on steel towers.
-A computerised power-house management system is vital to the efficient operation of the Mawson wind farm.
+The turbine at Mawson is a variable-speed, 300 kW machine, mounted on a steel tower.
+A computerised power-house management system is vital to the efficient operation of the wind farm.
 This optimises the instantaneous wind resource and diesel generator outputs to the station load.

-When the wind resource exceeds around 40% of the station load, short-term energy storage systems such as fly-wheels, batteries or hydrogen powered fuel cells are required to hold the station load while different combinations of wind and diesel are switched onto the grid.
+When the wind resource exceeds around 40% of the station load, short-term energy storage systems (such as fly-wheels, batteries or hydrogen powered fuel cells) are used to hold the station load while different combinations of wind and diesel are switched onto the grid.

 Antarctica’s environment presented some challenges for designing and constructing the turbine.
 The fierce Antarctic conditions, with strong, gusty winds and freezing temperatures, can place enormous stresses on wind turbine rotors.
 Pouring foundations in freezing conditions, minimising wildlife disturbance, and avoiding icing and wind abrasion all had to be considered.
 These challenges needed some innovative solutions.

 The blades were cast in specialist steel in order to better cope with the cold conditions and avoid metal fatigue.
 Training in specialised maintenance and servicing of turbines is provided to station staff.
 The training includes safety aspects of working at heights.